nomemory/andreinc-site/_posts/2021-10-02-implementing-hash-tables-in-c-part-1.md

 Before implementing the enumerated methods, it's good to clarify a few things that are not obvious from the interface itself.

 Just for fun (best practices are fun!), our **hash table** will grow automatically if its `size` reaches a certain threshold.
 So every time we insert a new element, we check if the threshold has been reached and if it's time to increase the capacity (and the number of available buckets).
-A re-hashing of everything will also be performed - old entries might go to new buckets.
+A rehashing of everything will also be performed - old entries might go to new buckets.

 In this regard let's define the following constants (we can tweak their values later):